 I would also expect them to push their remote care system this year.
 With the introduction of the Kaizn app, Oticon has invested in machine learning.
 It will be interesting to see how they leverage that in the marketplace and what they do with the data.

 I said when I first wrote this article that "Signia is just off the back of a very successful launch of their Nx platform, however, I don't expect them to be quiet in 2019.
 I would expect a launch from them, but I think it will be a model type, rather than a new platform.
 Could be wrong though, Signia is one of the hungriest in the market and they don't work by the usual strictures of the industry, so anything is possible, if not probable."
 I was right, Signia has launched a brand new model called the Styletto Connect.
+I still think we may hear more from them in late 2019.

 The Styletto Connect hearing aid is a discreet device that offers coverage for mild to moderate hearing losses.
 It is an attractive if different design and reminds you of high end electronics as opposed to traditional hearing aids.
 The charger case is outstanding and it delivers four extra charges for the devices which means you can go away for a long weekend and forget your plug.